IHE/ITI.PCF/input/pagecontent/index.md

-This Implementation Guide provides support for Patient Privacy Consents for Health Information Exchanges using FHIR.
-This includes refinement of the Consent handling defined in [MHDS](https://profiles.ihe.net/ITI/MHDS), and may support other exchanges.
+This Implementation Guide, Privacy Consents on FHIR (PCF), provides support for patient privacy consents for Health Information Exchanges using FHIR.

+This includes refinement of the consent handling defined in [MHDS](https://profiles.ihe.net/ITI/MHDS).
+The scope does not intend to cover all consent use-cases, such as the consent use-cases for within an orgaization, or more advanced consents that may be addressed in future versions of PCF.

 <div markdown="1" class="stu-note">